rodijolak/SCENE-Guidelines/README.md

 SCENE is a comprehensive set of guidelines for systematically reporting Security Chaos Engineering (SCE).
 SCENE aims to help  SCE creators and developers in enabling informed decision-making, ensuring clarity, facilitating replication, and supporting the development of robust SCE strategies and practices tailored to specific systems and threat landscapes.

+Figure 1 shows the aspects or characteristics useful for reporting SCE techniques and practices, which form the basis for SCENE guidelines.
+These characteristics are as follows:

 <figure>
   <img src="SCENE.png" alt="SCENE guidelines" width="600">